PPUC/ZeDMD/README.md

 Using the brightness butten you can adjust the brightness.

+## ZeDMD-WiFi

+After flashing the ZeDMD-WiFi firmware, connect your mobile device or laptop to the "ZeDMD-WiFi" network using the password zedmd1234.

+After connecting to the ZeDMD-WiFI network, open your web browser and navigate to http://ZeDMD-WiFi.local (IP: 192.168.4.1) to access the configuration settings.

 ## IMPORTANT LEGAL NOTICES:

 ZeDMD's firmware is open source and licensed as **GPLv2 or later** and can be ditributed under these terms.